vopani/waveton/apps/deeplearning_apps/automatic_speech_recognition/README.md

 </div>

 ## Automatic Speech Recognition 🖥️
-Speech to text in English.
+Speech to text in English using Wav2Vec model.

 ![](demo.gif)